susanweber/open-specimen-irt-client/README.md

 1. Clone the repository on your local machine. "git clone https://jjuachon@bitbucket.org/biobank/irt-client.git"
 2. Go to the root directory: "cd irt-client"
+3. Acquire the production persistence settings here: https://stanfordmedicine.app.box.com/folder/145402666704
-3. Configure your Oracle DB connection by editing the persistence.xml file.
-NB get the information for production from Reil.
+4. Configure your Oracle DB connection by replacing ./persistence.xml  with the file in Box.
-4. Build the source code: "./gradlew clean build".
+5. Build the source code: "./gradlew clean build".
 This will create an irt-client.war in the ./build/libs directory.
-5. Deploy the war file to your tomcat webapps folder.
+6. Deploy the war file to your tomcat webapps folder.

 * Configuration